jermp/sshash/README.md

 	gzip Homo_sapiens.GRCh38.dna.chromosome.13.fa.unitigs.fa.ust.fa
 	rm ~/Homo_sapiens.GRCh38.dna.chromosome.13.fa.unitigs.fa

+#### Datasets
-See also the script `scripts/download_and_preprocess_datasets.sh` for precise arguments.
+The script `scripts/download_and_preprocess_datasets.sh`
+contains all the needed steps to download and pre-process the datasets that we used in [1].

 #### Abundances
 Using the option `-all-abundance-counts` of BCALM2, it is possible to also include the abundance counts of the k-mers in the BCALM2 output.
 Then, use the option `-a 1` of UST to include such counts in the stitched unitigs.

-Large-scale Benchmark
+Large-Scale Benchmark
 ---------------------

 *Pinus Taeda* ("pine", [GCA_000404065.3](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/404/065/GCA_000404065.3_Ptaeda2.0/GCA_000404065.3_Ptaeda2.0_genomic.fna.gz)) and *Ambystoma Mexicanum* ("axolotl", [GCA_002915635.2](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/002/915/635/GCA_002915635.3_AmbMex60DD/GCA_002915635.3_AmbMex60DD_genomic.fna.gz))